qin-guan/study-harder/docs/np/ict/matt/5-assembly.md

 ### Heap

-The heap is a region of memory that is used to store data that is allocated dynamically (Allocates new values and free unwanted values during execution or run time).
+The heap is a region of memory that is used to store data that is allocated dynamically (Content change freqently when program is running, also meaning that it constantly allocates new values and free unwanted values during execution or run time).

 ### Code